CodewarsClone/Codewars/README.md

 * Angular 1.5
 * Express
 * Node
-  * (most javascript was written with ES2015 complied by gulp)
+  * (most javascript was written with ES2015 compiled by gulp)
 * Postgres